GregRos/parjs/site/parjs.vault/parsers/char parser.md

 This system works kind of like parsers and combinators, but with notable differences that make it more efficient, without the normal overhead of a [[parse graph]], and so that char parsers can perform optimizations other parsers can’t.

-Char classes are constructed from  denoted as strings called [[base char class|class specifiers]], together with  [[tuner|tuners]] for boolean operations defined on the char parsers themselves.
+Char classes are constructed from  denoted as strings called [[char class|class specifiers]], together with  [[tuner|tuners]] for boolean operations defined on the char parsers themselves.

 Unlike with [[combinator|combinators]], where a parser has an [[parse graph|internal structure]] matching the way it was constructed, the only difference between char classes is which characters they okay.